ANG3L0/similar-sentences-local/README.md

   cut -d' ' -f2- sentences.txt | sort | uniq -c > post
   ```

+  This file is about half the size of the original.
 But this postprocessed file STILL wouldn't fit into Java (roughly 50% of it was finished before it farted).
 So I used Python instead.
 This is nice because the post file naturally is a key, value pair of the following form:

   > (key,value) -> (#occurences, sentence)